Runsafe/WolfHunt/README.md

 * allowOpOverride - [Default: false] - If true, being a server OP will override all WolfHunt permissions.
 * trackingItem - [Default: 287] - The item used to track players when right clicked on an owned wolf.
 * trackingRadius - [Default: 200] - If a player is within this radius the wolf will simply growl to alert the player instead of giving a direction.
+* babyWolvesCanTrack - [Default: false] - If true, baby wolves can be used to track other players.
+* enableVanishNoPacketSupport - [Default: false] - If true, the plugin will ignore players VanishNoPacket declares vanished.